patricebechard/rasa/docs/core/forms.rst

 Using a Custom Action to Ask For the Next Slot
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-As soon as the form determined which slot has to be filled next by the user, it will
+As soon as the form determines which slot has to be filled next by the user, it will
 execute the action ``utter_ask_{slot_name}`` to ask the user to provide the necessary
-input.
-If a regular utterance is not enough, you can also provide a custom action
+information.
+If a regular utterance is not enough, you can also use a custom action
 ``action_ask_{slot_name}`` to ask for the next slot.

 .. code-block:: python